maiamcc/contrasite/_src/gigs.markdown

 ---
 <h3 class="horizline">Upcoming Gigs</h3>

-#### Friday, August 12th --- [Glen Echo Friday Night Dance](//fridaynightdance.org) with the fabulous Glen Echo Open Band
-If I'm voluntarily coming to D.C. in the middle of August, you know the dancing is _damn good_.

-#### Sunday, August 14th --- [Glen Echo (Sunday)](//fsgw.org/myorgnet/public.php?Org=fsgw&ProgramID=5&NoTitle=1), band TBA
-Sometimes you need a little pick-me-up before the work week starts, and what better pick-me-up is there than contradance?!

 #### Saturday, October 8th --- [CDNY](//cdny.org) with Burnt Turnip and guest caller Chloe Levine
 Lettuce turnip the beet!
 Dancing will squash your worries, and soon you won't carrot all about any of the stress of the week.
 Come dance with us, or you will surely rhu(barb) it.